alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 VHDL is a hardware description language.
 Basically, it's a programming language used by chip designers.

 **Why learn VHDL?**
 I thought it'd be interesting to see what it takes to program a chip.
-Coming from software, I was specifically curious about the programming model and mindset.
-Think about it, all software eventually translates to cpu instructions.
+Coming from software, I was specifically curious about the programming model and mind set.
+Think about it, all software eventually translates to CPU instructions.
 What's underneath that?..

 It's my belief that every programmer should be familiar with the layers he relies on.
 Not every Python programmer knows C, and not every C programmer knows assembler.
 But when the shit hits the fan, this knowledge comes in handy.